josiah-d/eeg_analyis_affective_music/README.md

 Note: All subject and trial EEG plots are in `img/all_leads`.

 The data was then parsed to three bins.
 The `control` data was all of the EEG data from trials 1 and 6.
 Similarly, `epochs` is the data from each of the red shaded regions and `post_epochs` is the 20 sec segment immediately following the affective music intervention.
-The `post_epochs` data was parse to assess for a lingering effect of the affective music.
+The `post_epochs` data was parsed to assess for a lingering effect of the affective music.

 Then, correlation heat maps were used to assess the interactions between each of the sensors for each group.